ISO 9001 Frequently Asked Questions Answered

-ISO (International Organization for Standardization) is a worldwide federation of national standards bodies, at present comprising over 160 members, one in each country.
+ISO (International Organization for Standardization) was established in 1947 as a worldwide federation of national standards bodies, at present comprising over 160 members, one in each country.
 The object of ISO is to promote the development of standardization and related activities in the world with a view to facilitating international exchange of goods and services, and to developing cooperation in the spheres of intellectual, scientific, technological and economic activity.
 The results of ISO technical work are published as International Standards.

-The ISO 9000 family of quality standards represents an international consensus on good management practices with the aim of ensuring that the organization can time and time again deliver the product or services that meet the client’s quality requirements.
+The ISO 9000 family of quality standards represents an international consensus on good management practices in a Quality Management System (QMS) with the aim of ensuring that the organization can time and time again deliver the product or services that meet the client’s quality requirements.
 These good practices have been distilled into a set of standardized requirements for a quality management system, regardless of what your organization does, its size, or whether it’s in the private, or public sector.

-What’s more, Many industries from all over the world now require it from their subcontractors including the automotive (QS-9000), Aviation (AS-9000) and government/military contracts.
+What’s more, Many industries from all over the world now require it from their subcontractors including the automotive (IATF 16949), Aviation (AS9100) and government/military contracts.
 The bottom line is that more and more, customer are demanding a commitment to and proof of quality.

-The requirements for a quality system have been standardized even though most of us think our business is unique.
-So how does ISO 9000 allow for the diversity of an enterprise versus a multinational manufacturing company with service components, or a public utility, or a government administration?
+The requirements for a quality management system have been standardized even though most of us think our business is unique.
+So how does ISO 9001 allow for the diversity of an enterprise versus a multinational manufacturing company with service components, or a public utility, or a government administration?

-The answer is ISO 9001 lays down the requirements your quality system must meet, but does not dictate how you should meet them within your organization – which leaves great scope and flexibility for implementation in different business sectors and business cultures…as well as different national cultures.
-You could develop a Lean ISO system using lean six sigma methods.
+The answer is ISO 9001 lays down the requirements your QMS must meet, but does not dictate or prescribe how you should meet those requirements within your organization – which leaves great scope and flexibility for implementation in different business sectors and business cultures…as well as different national cultures.
+One suggestion is to develop a Lean ISO system using lean six sigma methods.